Non-perturbative renormalization of the average color charge and multi-point correlators of color charge from a non-Gaussian small-$x$ action: Renormalization schemes

 On the other hand, in the limit of large non-Gaussian fluctuations, solving \eq{eq:renormEqBeforeScenarios} for $Z$ yields: \be Z(a,\kappa_{4}) = \frac{2\, \mu^2\, \Gamma \left(\frac{1}{4} \left(N_c^2-1\right)\right) \left[ \sqrt{3\,\kappa_{4}}\, a\, \, \Gamma \left(\frac{1}{4} \left(N_c^2+1\right)\right)-12\, \mu^2\, \Gamma \left(\frac{1}{4} \left(N_c^2+3\right)\right)\right]}{\left[ \Gamma \left(\frac{1}{4} \left(N_c^2-1\right)\right) \Gamma \left(\frac{1}{4} \left(N_c^2+3\right)\right) -\Gamma \left(\frac{1}{4} \left(N_c^2+1\right)\right)^2 \right]\,a^2\, \kappa_4}\,. \ee \eq{eq:Zscenario2} fixes $Z(a,\kappa_4)$ so that the non-Gaussian action reproduces the two-point function of color charges from the Gaussian theory.
 We note that $Z(a,\kappa_{4})$ will change the sign at some point in this second renormalization scheme.
 The sign of $Z(a,\kappa_{4})$ is determined by the factor $\sqrt{3\,\kappa_{4}}\, a\, \, \Gamma \left(\frac{1}{4} \left(N_c^2+1\right)\right)-12\, \mu^2\, \Gamma \left(\frac{1}{4} \left(N_c^2+3\right)\right)$.
 In particular, $Z$ will become zero when \be a = \frac{4\,\sqrt{3}\, \Gamma\left(\frac{1}{4} \left(N_c^2+3\right)\right)}{\Gamma \left(\frac{1}{4} \left(N_c^2+1\right)\right)} \frac{\mu^2}{\sqrt{\kappa_{4}}}\,, \ee and the renormalization factor becomes negative for the lattice spacing smaller than the value given by \eq{eq:scenario2_z0}.
 In fact, as $a\rightarrow 0$, \eq{eq:Zscenario2} becomes \be Z(a,\kappa_{4}) = -\frac{24\, \mu^4}{\left(1-\frac{\Gamma \left(\frac{1}{4} \left(N_c^2+1\right)\right)^2}{\Gamma \left(\frac{1}{4} \left(N_c^2-1\right)\right) \Gamma \left(\frac{1}{4} \left(N_c^2+3\right)\right)}\right)\,a^2 \kappa_4}\,=\, -\frac{\mu^4}{a^2 \, \kappa_{4}} \times

 \ee thus, one cannot take the continuum limit in this renormalization scheme.

 \fig{fig:Scenario2_RenormFactor} shows the lattice spacing dependence of the renormalization factor in this renormalization scheme.
 The points represent the result from a numerical calculation in SU(3) for a proton-like system ($\mu= 0.35$ GeV and $L\approx 1.77$ fm) for $\kappa_{4}^{1/6}= 10$ GeV and $\kappa_{4}^{1/6}= 100$ GeV.
 We expect similar behavior for other parameters.
-The solid curve in each panel represents the result from \eq{eq:ZfactorScenario2}, valid for $Z\sim 1$, while the dashed one is the result from \eq{eq:Zscenario2}, valid for $Z\sim 0$.
-In accordance with our previous analysis, the perturbative result for small non-Gaussian fluctuations is far away from the non-perturbative calculation for any values of the lattice spacing, even for $Z$ close to one in the full numerical calculation.
+The solid curve in each panel represents the result from \eq{eq:RenormalizedZfactorScenario2} valid for $Z\sim1$.
+The dashed curve is the result from \eq{eq:Zscenario2} valid for $Z\sim 0$. \eq{eq:RenormalizedZfactorScenario2} is in accordance with the non-perturbative calculation for $Z\sim 1$, while \eq{eq:Zscenario2} is able to match the non-perturbative calculation for $Z\to 0$.

 As in the previous renormalization scheme, the renormalization factor $Z(a,\kappa_4)$ is close to one at large $a$, indicating no deviation from the Gaussian theory.
 However, its dependence with the lattice spacing changes quite drastically as $a\to 0$, with $Z(a,\kappa_{4})$ now presenting a sharper decrease. \eq{eq:Zscenario2} matches the full numerical calculation in the $Z\rightarrow 0$ limit.
-We verified via a numerical calculation that once $Z=0$, there is no solution for the renormalization equation as we only have the quartic term, whose coupling $\kappa_{4}$ is kept fix in this renormalization scheme.
+We verified via a numerical calculation that once $Z=0$, there is no solution for the renormalization equation as we only have the quartic term, whose coupling $\kappa_{4}$ is kept fixed in this renormalization scheme.